prateekkumarweb/prateekkumar.in-archive/README.md

 Add this token as environmental variable `$FIREBASE_TOKEN` in Travis.

 ---
+All the HTML, CSS, JavaScript and other source codes are licenced under MIT.

-Copyright &copy; 2018 Prateek Kumar
+Copyright &copy; 2018-2019 Prateek Kumar